ClareMSYanGit/Interop-TestSuites/ExchangeMAPI/Docs/ExchangeMAPITestSuiteSpecification.md

 implementation of the SUT.
 However, it is configurable to allow the test suites to run against non-Microsoft implementations of the SUT.

-There are six protocols that have a SUT control adapter in the Exchange MAPI Protocol Test Suites package: MS-OXCMAPIHTTP, MS-OXCPERM, MS-OXCSTOR, MS-OXCRPC, MS-OXNSPI, and MS-OXORULE.
+There are six protocols that have a SUT control adapter in Exchange MAPI Protocol Test Suites package: MS-OXCMAPIHTTP, MS-OXCPERM, MS-OXCSTOR, MS-OXCRPC, MS-OXNSPI, and MS-OXORULE.